How to detect if you've been soft-blocked while scraping

 // detect-soft-block.mjs

-/* Known challenge-page fingerprints, keyed by the anti-bot vendor that emits them.
+/* known challenge-page fingerprints, keyed by the anti-bot vendor that emits them.

-Each marker is a string that appears in the block page's HTML or headers and
+each marker is a string that appears in the block page's HTML or headers and

-is unlikely to appear in legitimate article content.
-Extend per target site. */
+is unlikely to appear in legitimate article content. extend per target site. */

 const CHALLENGE_FINGERPRINTS = {